ncyx/compounds_data_analysis/README.md

    **conda activate comp-vis-env**

-4. Locate to the folder where you have .ipynb file and open it with:
+4. Locate to the folder where you have **compounds_depiction_analysis.ipynb** file and open it with:

    **jupyter notebook**